DNP 810 Topic 4 Discussion Question 2 PEER Posts

 American Association of Critical-Care Nurses.
 (2019).
 Nurses on the front line of sepsis.

 Coleman, S., & Jackson, T. (2014, April).
 Beating Sepsis!
-It’s a Sprint, NOT a Jog!
+Its a Sprint, NOT a Jog!
 Critical Care Nurse, 34(2).

 Creswell J. W. (2015).
 A Concise Introduction to Mixed Methods Research.
 Los Angeles, CA: Sage.